Youth Soccer

 Games

-Skill Center serves as a pool of players for competitive teams.
-During the fall and the spring seasons, MMU will join indoor leagues in Ottawa and every player will be offered a placement in the team (additional cost).
-We would form as many teams as needed.
+Prior to fall and the spring seasons, MMU will join indoor leagues in Ottawa and every player will be offered a placement in the team (additional cost approx. $200/season).
+We would form as many teams as possible.

 Prior to the summer season, MMU will form competitive teams based on continuous assessments of the current players, as well as Open Talend ID sessions between January and March.
-Selected players will play competitive games (additional cost) while all other players will be offered to play occasional summer festivals (additional cost).
+Selected players will be offered a placement in the team (additional cost approx. $200/season) while all other players will continue their development in Skill Center.
+We would form as many teams as possible.

 For more information on Canada Soccer Skill Center model, please visit this link.